drakkan/sftpgo/docs/howto/getting-started.md

 ![Status](./img/status.png)

-The default configuration enables the SFTP service on port `2022` and uses `SQLite` as data provider.
+The default configuration enables the SFTP service on port `2022` and uses an embedded data provider (`SQLite` or `bolt` based on the target OS and architecture).

 ## Creating users